 Other significant achievements attributable to the chemical management program include a $563,000 savings in disposal costs, a reduction in manpower costs to the extent that Flight Operations has saved the equivalent of nearly two full-time positions and a mere 4-year payback on the cost of the program implementation.

-Team members agree that the benefits of the program have had positive bearings on the nation, NASA, and Dryden through a reduction in procurement and disposal costs, a reduced potential for workforce exposure, a reduced risk of EPA-non-compliance, and an increase in collaborative partnerships.
+Team members agree that the benefits of the program have had positive bearings on the nation, NASA, and Armstrong through a reduction in procurement and disposal costs, a reduced potential for workforce exposure, a reduced risk of EPA-non-compliance, and an increase in collaborative partnerships.
 The program worked so well that when the Inter-Center Aircraft Operations Panel (IAOP), a panel made up of flight operations reps from other Centers, conducted an audit of Flight Operations they saw the program and implemented the process at their Centers.

 Point of Contact

 Press Release 04-63: NASA Dryden Deploys "ChemSecure" Hazmat Management System: NASA's Dryden Flight Research Center at Edwards Air Force Base, Calif., is implementing an extensive wireless, sensor-based system aimed at improving the management of hazardous materials to enhance security and safety, while significantly reducing ongoing supply chain costs.